frappe/frappe_io_2014/frappe_io/templates/statics/apps/frappe-framework/developer-guide/app-development/writing-controllers.md

 1. Client enters name and email.
 1. If agents are active, A new **Website Chat Session** is created and the client is shown the chat window.
 1. If agents are not active, client is shown that the message has been saved.
+1. When client closes window, set session as inactive.

 For the agent: